Somerville High School (Massachusetts): Reconstruction

 Somerville High School underwent extensive rebuilding in the late 2010s and early 2020s.
 Planning began in 2012, and voters passed a Proposition 2 1/2 override in 2016.
 Construction began in April 2018, displacing students.
 The original 1895 building was retained, as was the facade of the 1929 War Memorial.
 A new connected building opened to a small number of high-need students in various grades on March 4, 2021, during the COVID-19 pandemic in Massachusetts.
-Construction on the auditorium and cosmetology lab was still in progress, and new athletic fields are expected to be complete by spring 2022.
+Construction on the auditorium and cosmetology lab was still in progress, and new athletic fields were completed in spring 2022.
 A new broadcast studio is shared with the city government, and the 750-person auditorium and a 100-person lecture hall will be available for community events.
 The new complex is 396000 sqft with capacity for 1,590 students.

 Extracurricular

 Clubs and societies

 Somerville High School students participate in a wide range of self-run extracurricular clubs and societies.
 Competitive clubs include its Trivia Team, Science League, and a FIRST Robotics Competition team: FRC 6201 The Highlanders.

 The Trivia team has sent students to compete at WGBH's High School Quiz Show.
 They have competed on the show seven times, most recently in 2025 on Season 16.

 FRC 6201 The Highlanders have accomplished many achievements and have won many awards since their rookie year in 2016.
+Some of their most notable achievements include being the winning the Newsom Division at the 2026 New England FIRST District Championship, later being finalist for the Championship.
+This earned them a spot in qualifying at the FIRST Worlds Championship in Houston, Texas which they competed at.

-Some of their most notable achievements include being the 2nd seed alliance captain and finalist at the 2025 NE District Greater Boston Event with their robot named Plunk.
+In 2025, The Highlanders were also the 2nd seed alliance captain and finalist at the NE District Greater Boston Event with their robot named Plunk.
 They also won the 2023 NE District North Shore Event with their robot named Yoink, as well as back-to-back Team Spirit awards at both their competitions in 2023.
 In 2017, they also went to the FIRST World Championship in St. Louis, Missouri where they won the Creativity Award.